RedisBloom/RedisBloom/docs/commands/bf.info.md

 * **CAPACITY** Number of unique items that can be stored in this Bloom filter before scaling would be required (including already added items)
 * **SIZE** Memory size: number of bytes allocated for this Bloom filter
 * **FILTERS** Number of filters
-* **ITEMS** Number of items that were added to this Bloom filter and detected as unique (items that caused at least one bit to be set in at least one filter)
+* **ITEMS** Number of items that were added to this Bloom filter and detected as unique (items that caused at least one bit to be set in at least one sub-filter)
 * **EXPANSION** Expansion rate

 @return